-Shortly after graduation, he was appointed as designer, product developer and PR-liaison at the Cape Town based accessory leathercraft company, Cape Cobra, which specialises in the design and manufacture of exquisite exotic leather goods for local and international clientele.
-Within this well-established luxury company a stable platform unveiled for this young designer.
-Stephen had the privilege of working with top International brands in the pursuit of developing their exotic leather accessory collections, whilst absorbing the creative energy and knowledge of these global icons.
-He kept his passion for bespoke couture alive after-hours, by creating gorgeous gowns for his private clients, mostly brides, and frequently participated as a young designer at fashion events and design competitions.
+Shortly after graduation, he was appointed as a designer, product developer and PR-liaison at the Cape Town-based accessory leathercraft company, Cape Cobra, which specializes in the design and manufacture of exquisite exotic leather goods for a local and international clientele.
+Within this well-established luxury company, a stable platform unveiled for this young designer.
+Stephen had the privilege of working with top international brands in the pursuit of developing their exotic leather accessory collections, whilst absorbing the creative energy and knowledge of these global icons.
+He kept his passion for bespoke couture alive after-hours, by creating gorgeous gowns for his private clients, most brides, and frequently participated as a young designer at fashion events and design competitions.

-A chance meeting in 2010 with Teresa Joubert, close friend and fellow designer, culminated in a 2-year business partnership and the founding of the Gelieft Brand – mainly specialising in bridal wear.
-As a formidable design duo they were dedicated to perfection and the achievement of the highest aesthetic ideal in their elegant creations.
+A chance meeting in 2010 with Teresa Joubert, a close friend, and fellow designer, culminated in a 2-year business partnership and the founding of the Gelieft Brand – mainly specializing in bridal wear.
+As a formidable design duo, they were dedicated to perfection and the achievement of the highest aesthetic ideal in their elegant creations.

 At the beginning of 2012, Stephen relocated to the Southern Suburbs of Cape Town and joined the eminent house of couture and prêt-a-porter, Rosenwerth – one of the most acclaimed names in the South African fashion industry.
 Under the creative leadership of both Elzbieta and Gabi Rosenwerth, Stephen cultivated a profound understanding of the modern woman’s style and a discerning eye for luxury fashion.

-In 2014 he took up the position of studio manager and assistant designer at Gavin Rajah – a fashion house that is synonymous with fine craftsmanship, luxurious finishes and fine fabrication.
-This Cape Town based atelier is famed for producing couture garments for their loyal clients around the world.
+In 2014 he took up the position of studio manager and assistant designer at Gavin Rajah – a fashion house that is synonymous with fine craftsmanship, luxurious finishes, and fine fabrication.
+This Cape Town-based atelier is famed for producing couture garments for their loyal clients around the world.
 The success of the brand has been built on a consistent standard of workmanship and creative excellence.
-While working under the guidance of Gavin Rajah, Stephen had the honour of traveling internationally and immersing himself in the fundamentals of managing a successful international brand – he counts this as one of the most rewarding experiences of his career.
+While working under the guidance of Gavin Rajah, Stephen had the honor of traveling internationally and immersing himself in the fundamentals of managing a successful international brand – he counts this as one of the most rewarding experiences of his career.